'It sounds as though you're rather busy'

 The Queen’s video call with members of the British Armed Forces

-The Queen has taken part in a video call to hear about the work that continues for the British Army, Royal Navy and Royal Air Force.
+The Queen speaks to members of the British Armed Forces about the work that continues at home and overseas.

-She spoke to three service personnel, who joined the call from around the world, about their work and other activities away from the forces.

 -